-Shipping and Handling Costs Shipping and handling costs are included with manufacturing, shipping and delivery costs in the Consolidated Results of Operations.
+Shipping and Handling Costs Shipping and handling costs are included with cost of goods sold in the Consolidated Results of Operations.

 Cash The Company defines "cash" as cash and time deposits with maturities of three months or less when purchased.
 Outstanding checks in excess of funds on deposit are included in accounts payable.